mandarjog/cf_locusttester/README.md

 # cf_locusttester
-push locust as a cf apps for performance tests
+push locust as a cf app for performance tests

 ## Minimally set TEST_URL